 A short Q&A

-This work is a series of installations which allow the resonant frequencies
+This work is a series of installations which allow the resonant

 of a space to become audible.
 This process is modulated by very slight